lustraka/data-analyst-portfolio-project-2022/cs03_VaVaI_AI/03_Info/Oosterwyk_Grant_et_al_2019.md

 Paper|Question(s)
 -|-
 Sylvester, Allan et al. (2013)|What are the goals and viewpoints for reviewing and presenting previous literature, especially in areas where the research literature is diffuse, contradictory and heterogenous (e.g., in service quality research)?
+Wolfswinkel, Joost et al. (2013)|How to rigorously review literature using grounded theory?

 # Oosterwyk, Grant et al. (2019) cites X:
 ## Sylvester et al. (2013)